Bulb sizes - What the numbers mean and what you should look for.

 The Pitfalls of Planting Small Bulbs

 The reason many bulbs appear to fail in the following year is that bulbs split into many smaller bulbs.
-If these bulbs are too small they may not have enought energy to flower.
+If these bulbs are too small, they may not have enough energy to flower.
 It is worth digging them up and selecting the bigger remaining bulbs for replanting.
-Each family of bulbs will have their own threshold for how big they need to be to flower.
-Smaller bulbs will eventually produce bigger flowers with the right care.
+Each family of bulbs will have their threshold for how big they need to be to flower.
+Smaller bulbs will eventually produce bigger flowers with the proper care.
 These smaller splits will:

 Should I buy the biggest Bulbs?